SiddhaK17/nato-alphabet-transcriber/README.md

 ---

 ### 🚀 Learning Outcomes & Practical Takeaways
-- **Mastery of `pandas`:** Gained hands-on experience reading CSV files and transforming tabular data into usable program structures.
+- **Mastery of `pandas`:** Gained hands on experience reading CSV files and transforming tabular data into usable program structures.
 - **Applied Dictionary Comprehension:** Learned to construct dictionaries dynamically using `iterrows()` for efficiency and readability.
-- **Strengthened Exception Handling Skills:** Designed fault-tolerant logic to gracefully manage user errors.
+- **Strengthened Exception Handling Skills:** Designed fault tolerant logic to gracefully manage user errors.
 - **Recursive Function Design:** Leveraged recursion as a mechanism for recovery and re-engagement.
 - **Bridging Theory to Real-World Utility:** Transformed a simple dataset into a tool with professional communication value (e.g., aviation, military, call centers).